tycrek/tlog/README.md

 ### `logger.log(...args)`

 Prints the arguments, just a simple log with a timestamp.
 Not wrapping `console.log` so can be chained with other methods.

+### `logger.err(...args)`

+Prints the arguments to `stderr`, just a simple log with a timestamp.
+Not wrapping `console.err` so can be chained with other methods.
+If the last argument is an error, it will be printed as an error, with the stack trace.

 ## Utility logs